 Information Processing A is designed to teach students advanced level concepts and features in Word and PowerPoint.
 In Word, students will work on collaboration of documents, creating full reference documents (with table of contents and index pages) and integrate advanced online features in the program.
-In PowerPoint, student will create slide show templates, utilize various other forms of PowerPoint outside of the slideshow, enhance presentations with advanced graphical elements and content from outside sources, and create photo albums to be used for video presentations.
+In PowerPoint, students will create slideshow templates, utilize various other forms of PowerPoint outside of the slideshow, enhance presentations with advanced graphical elements and content from outside sources, and create photo albums to be used for video presentations.
 This class is designed for students with an advanced understanding of the Word and PowerPoint programs.